jdowning/puppet-rbenv/README.md

 ## Vagrant

 You can also test this module in a Vagrant box.
-There are two box definitons included in the Vagrant file for Debian and Redhat testing.
+There are two box definitons included in the Vagrant file for CentOS and Ubuntu testing.

 To test both boxes: